Coupling of magnetic and optomechanical structuring in cold atoms

 This scale agrees roughly with the scale expected for an instability in two independent counter-propagating pump beams \cite{firth90,firth90c}.
 This implies $L_{max}\approx 0.37$~mm which is much smaller than thermal clouds with sufficient optical density to reach threshold ($L\approx 2-10$~mm in our experiments).
+The region in question gives also a relatively high threshold of $s\approx 0.1$ where the limitation to ground state dynamics becomes questionable.
+Hence, to maintain within the assumptions of the ground-state model, the temperature of the cloud needs to be lower and/or the optical density needs to be higher demanding further optimization of the trapping and cooling process.
 However, these considerations can be important for extending the treatment in \cite{robb15,zhang18} on optomechanical self-organization in quantum degenerate gases with optical feedback to spinor-BECs as these have sufficient optical density in small clouds.

 This limitation on period holds for gratings stemming from the interference between a pump beams and (nearly) co-propagating sidebands (so-called `transmission gratings').
 Interference between a pump and (nearly) counter-propagating sidebands results in gratings with a wavenumber slightly smaller than $2k$ (so-called `reflection gratings').
 Although not directly included in our analysis, the argument can be made that these gratings are mainly driven by optomechanical effects.
 This was indeed argued in \cite{greenberg11,schmittberger16,schmittberger16a} which treat optomechanical bunching concentrating on reflection gratings in a $J=1/2 \to J'=3/2$ transition without considering the option of a purely magnetic ordering.